cguintob/BTL_humidity_code/README.md

 `dataReader.py` --- Reads data from files and plots it
 `otherDataReader.py` --- Used like `dataReader.py` but without weather data from Charlottesville
-`sensorData.py~` `dataReader.py~` `otherDataReader.py~` --- Backup versions of
+`NEW_READER.py` --- An updated plotting script that uses pandas; can plot an arbitrary number of data files (in a new format) in any order `sensorData.py~` `dataReader.py~` `otherDataReader.py~` --- Backup versions of each script
-each script